-Introduction: Status Allocations and Invoice Amounts
+Introduction: Status Updates and Invoice Amounts

 For an extensive tutorial on recording status, see Tutorials, Record Project Status.